whuang602/Public-Listing/README.md

 <h2> Discord Bot, codename Qutey (in Python3) </h2>

-Contains: a self-contained bot that checks for any mentions of US states in discord chats and prints out its corresponding state bird
+Contains: a self-contained bot that can run python code in discord servers, i.e. it runs code an user types in server chat.

-Reasoning: It got bothersome really fast so I would rather not see its reawakening by whoever stumbles upon its code.
+Reasoning: It's a fun project but there are potentially A LOT of security vulnerabilities.